AJJLagerweij/FEM/Homework-2/Deliverable.rst

 .. admonition:: Topic

    Homework regarding the third week.
 The goal is to work with simple 1D FEM methods.
-   We'll be solving several PDE's and project function on a FEM space.
+   We'll be solving several PDEs and project function on a FEM space.

    Bram Lagerweij |br|
    2 Mar 2021